parthian-sterlet/sitega/README.md

 in Windiws system Microsoft Visual C++, e.g. https://visualstudio.microsoft.com/vs/express/

 # Description
-Previous SiteGA version required the alignment of binding sites, see of the description of the algorithm here Levitsky et al. Effective transcription factor binding site prediction using a combination of optimization, a genetic algorithm and discriminant analysis to capture distant interactions.
+Previous SiteGA version required the alignment of binding sites

+Levitsky et al. Effective transcription factor binding site prediction using a combination of optimization, a genetic algorithm and discriminant analysis to capture distant interactions.
 BMC Bioinformatics 8, 481 (2007). https://doi.org/10.1186/1471-2105-8-481

 Current SiteGA version represented the algorithm of previous version (2007) adopted for de novo search in ChIP-seq dataset, i.e. the alignment of binding sites is not required

 # Source code